michimussato/OpenStudioLandscapes/README.md

 without sacrificing the technical freedom to implement highly studio specific and individual solutions if needed.

+The scope of this are users with some technical skills with a desire for a somewhat pre-made solution to set up their service environments.
+OpenStudioLandscapes is therefore a somewhat opinionated solution for working environments that lack the fundamental skills or budget to write a solution like OpenStudioLandscapes by themselves while being flexible enough for everyone *with* the technical skills to make their way through configuring a Landscape or even writing their own OpenStudioLandscapes modules for custom or proprietary services to fully fit their needs.

+I guess this is a good starting point to open the project up to the animation and VFX community to find out where (or where else) exactly the needs are to make sure small studios keep growing in a (from a technical perspective) healthy way without ending up in high tech dept dead end.

 ## Structure

 The structure of a Landscape: